By Anna Gay on | No Comments

-Full frame, crop sensor.
-Four words that seem to spark so much debate in the photography community!
-As photographers, we are artistic, but we also have a technical side to us – we love our gear, and we love talking about it.
+Full frame & crop sensor.
+These four words seem to spark a lot of debate within the photography community!
+As photographers, we are artistic, but most of us also have a technical side – we love our gear AND we love talking about it.

 There are two types of sensors: crop sensors, and full frame.
 They are exactly what they sound like: a full frame sensor will capture more of the scene in your field of view, while a crop sensor will capture less.

-The above image is an approximate representation of how a full frame camera, versus a crop sensor, would capture the same scene.
+The image below is an approximate representation of how a full frame camera, versus a crop sensor would capture the same scene.

 There are advantages to both full frame and crop sensor cameras.
-Here are just a few examples:
+Here are a few examples: